liningtonlab/snapms/README.md

 2. Cytoscape

 Cytoscape automation requires a running instance.
 You can run it on the desktop, but on a server it will be easier to run it in a docker container.
 The CyREST runs on port 1234.

+For cytoscape session file serving to work, the mounted volume should point to the same place as the `SNAPMS_DATADIR`.

+In development, I often use the `./data` as my `SNAPMS_DATADIR`.

 ```
-docker run --name cy -itd -v $HOME/cytoscape:/root/data -p 1234:1234 jvansan/cytoscape-desktop-headless:latest
+docker run --name cy -itd -v $(PWD)/data:/root/data -p 1234:1234 jvansan/cytoscape-desktop-headless:latest
 ```